 Involvement in a full-length play on the mainstage.
 Admission by audition or faculty approval.
-Repeatable course differentiated by A, B, C, D, etc.
+(Repeatable courses)

 185 Stagecraft (3)

 Introduction to theatre technology with emphasis on tools, materials, terminology, drafting, safety, and practical application of the basic techniques for construction of scenery and stage rigging.